Dynamically Generating LINQ Expressions

 There’s two possible solutions to this:

-2. Somehow replace the parameter expression inside the bodies of key1Expression and key2Expression with our newly created parameter expression.
+expression. - Somehow replace the parameter expression inside the bodies of

 Let’s try both.